common-fate/docs-archive/docs/granted/usage/sharing-aws-config-with-team.md

 :::info

 ## 4. Removing a Profile Registry
+To unsubscribe a Profile Registry you can run:
 ```
 granted registry remove
 ```
-Will display all the subscribed profile registries and prompt you to choose a registry to remove.
+This will display all the subscribed Profile Registries and prompt you to choose a registry to unsubscribe.